zeshan67/archlearn-mini/README.md

 The advanced search uses a combination of TF-IDF, BM25 and semantic scores.
 The source code can be found at "search_advanced.py" file

-If the app needs to run on a local machine, just run the compiled version on the file called "appV2.py"
+If the app needs to run on a local machine, just run the compiled version on the file called "appV2.py" Required python libraries can be found "requirements.txt" file in case they are missing.